-Czech Republic: U.S. pharmaceutical companies have expressed concern about the Czech Republic's system for determining pricing and reimbursement levels for pharmaceutical products, as well as new legislation that went into effect December 1, 2011, requiring electronic auctions on pharmaceuticals and medical devices and equipment.
-The United States has encouraged the Czech government to review its current pricing and reimbursement system to ensure that it does not unfairly limit the access of innovative pharmaceutical products to the Czech market and to open a regular dialogue with industry representatives in order to ensure that reform efforts maximize costs savings while ensuring access to innovative drugs.
+Czech Republic: U.S. pharmaceutical companies previously expressed concern about the Czech Republic's system for determining pricing and reimbursement levels for pharmaceutical products, as well as new legislation that went into effect in December 2011 requiring electronic auctions on pharmaceuticals and medical devices and equipment.
+The government has not fully implemented this legislation, however, and it is expected that only pharmaceuticals based on a few specified molecules will initially be included, should the auctions be carried out in spring 2013.
+The United States has encouraged the Czech government to ensure that its current pricing and reimbursement system does not unfairly limit the access of innovative pharmaceutical products to the Czech market.